DSpace/RestContract/submissionuploads.md

 * If there is a *hasStartDate* attribute and it is true, the access condition to be applied requires to specify a startDate that must be less or equal than the value of the *maxStartDate* attribute (if null any date is acceptable)
 * If there is a *hasEndDate* attribute and it is true, the access condition to be applied requires to specify an endDate that must be less or equal than the value of the *maxEndDate* attribute (if null any date is acceptable).
 If a startDate is supplied the endDate must be greater than the startDate

+a null value for the accessConditionOptions attribute mean that the upload step doens't allow the user to set a policy for the file.
+The file will get only the policies inherited from the collection.

 Exposed links:
 * metadata: it is a link to the submission-form to use for the files metadata